konveyor/tackle-test-generator-cli/doc/ui/tkltest_ui_config_options.md

 the other for specifying which web elements to explore as clickables.
 The names of the auxiliary configuration files are specified in the main configuration and both them are optional.
 Form data specification would typically be needed for the crawler to explore the app state space effectively (e.g., for getting past authentication form).
-Clickables specification would usually not be needed: TackleTest-UI, via Crawljax, can automatically infer clickable web elements; this specification would have to be provided only if additional HTML  elements (e.g., the `<div>` tag) that are typically not clickable need to be explored in the webapp under test.
+Clickables specification serves two purposes: first, it lets the crawling scope to be limited by instructing the crawler to avoid certain clickable elements; second, it lets the user specify additional HTML elements to be explored that the crawler may not recognize by default as clickable (e.g., HTML `<div>` tags).

 ## Main Configuration Options